tejaswinieedara/Food-Donation-Platform/README.md

 ### **3️⃣ Create the Database**

-To set up the database, follow the instructions provided in the `database.sql` file located in the main project folder.
+To set up the database, follow the instructions provided in the `sql` file located in the main project folder.
 This file contains all the necessary queries to create the database and configure the required tables automatically.

 ### **Steps:**
 1. Open **phpMyAdmin** in your browser:
    ```
    http://localhost/phpmyadmin/
    ```
-2. Click on **Import** and select the `database.sql` file from the main project folder.
+2. Click on **Import** and select the `sql` file from the main project folder.
 3. Click **Go** to execute the queries and complete the database setup.

-No additional manual steps are required beyond what is provided in the `database.sql` file.
+No additional manual steps are required beyond what is provided in the `sql` file.

 ---